CreepySasquatch/HDRMods/pages/Guides/Cyberpunk/Cyberpunk.md

 ### How do I adjust the UI brightness?
 **You can change the UI brightness by adjusting the `paper white` value in the game's HDR settings.**  This value has no other effect when RenoDX is installed.

+### HUD / UI Looks Weird
+- This usually appears as boxes or borders around parts of the HUD.
+- The vanilla film grain is broken and can cause this issue.
+Make sure film grain type within RenoDX is set to `Perceptual`.

 ## How to Provide More Info for Troubleshooting